 Lego seeks theme park in Nagoya - The Japan Times

-NAGOYA â€" Officials involved with the operation of Legoland theme parks have sought the support of Nagoya Mayor Takashi Kawamura for a bid to open in ...
+Lego seeks theme park in Nagoya The Japan Times NAGOYA â" Officials involved with the operation of Legoland theme parks have sought the support of Nagoya Mayor Takashi Kawamura for a bid to open in ...
+Lego theme park to be built in Nagoya |

 Friday, June 15, 2012